Alokkumar-8467/Docker/README.md

 <img width="737" height="223" alt="image" src="https://github.com/user-attachments/assets/698b777d-366c-46d4-8e42-1f2f3fcaeac5" />

 > In 1st COPY, we only copy the package.json file.
-BUt in 2nd COPY, we copy the whole src file.
+But in 2nd COPY, we copy the whole src file.